Irvinehimself/Irvines-Firejail-Extras/ApTools/README.md

 ### Hsa-ReloadProfiles
-As it says, a quick no muss no fuss way of reloading profiles matching a pattern
+As it says, a quick no muss no fuss way of reloading a set of profiles that match a pattern.

+### Hsa-ReloadAllProfiles
+As above, but uses my local copy of [AppArmor-ProfileList](AppArmor/AppArmor-ProfileList) to reload all the profiles I am working on.
+This can extremely useful when making bulk edits and you want to quickly check for mistakes.

 ### Hsa-ComplainEnforce